-Notwithstanding the wealth of data on this topic, the OECD socio-economic parity index, based on PISA data, summarises the key findings on this target.
-It shows the impact of socioeconomic inequalities on educational outcomes as a parity index, with 1 representing full parity.
-Between 2006 to 2018, the impact has increased in Sweden, Iceland, and Finland from 2006 to 2018 (lower parity score.), while in Denmark and Norway the impact has decreased (higher parity score).
-Overall, none of the Nordics is on track to reach full parity by 2030.
+Between 2006 to 2018, the impact of socio-economic inequalities have increased in Sweden, Iceland and Finland from 2006 to 2018 (lower parity score).
+In Denmark and Norway the impact has decreased (higher parity score).
+Overall, none of the Nordic countries are on track to reach full parity by 2030.

 By 2030, ensure that all youth and a substantial proportion of adults, both men and women, achieve literacy and numeracy

 |4.6.1||Proportion of population in a given age group achieving at least a fixed level of proficiency in functional (a) literacy and (b) numeracy skills, by sex|

 No data is available at the global or regional level.

 The level of proficiency in literacy and numeracy is set as the share of the population scoring a level 2 or higher in the OECD Programme for the International Assessment of Adult Competencies (PIAAC).
 The survey was last carried out in 2011/12 with over 40 countries/economies participating.
 A new cycle is set to start in 2022/23.
 Literacy and numeracy skills are classified on a scale from level 1 to 5, with 5 being the highest.